'Democracy and Rights in a Digital Age' by Richard Ovenden

 But that long-term thinking can help us in other ways too.
 Knowing which companies were engaged in what industrial activity is essential in knowing what the long-term effects on our climate have been, for example.
 I am fortunate in being the President of the Digital Preservation Coalition.
 We started off twenty years ago with just ten libraries and archives.
 We are now over a hundred organisations, and a few years ago we were joined by the UK Nuclear Decommissioning Authority.
 They have to think hard about access to knowledge over the long-term!
 As nuclear waste is dangerous for thousands of years, society long into the future needs to know a vast amount of information about what nuclear waste is buried in what location, when it was placed there, what containers it was stored in, and so on.
 I repeat: for society to know where it is going, it needs to know where it has come from.
 Long-term thinking in public policy terms, must come back into fashion.

 A third reason for focussing on records is that they help organisations of all sizes, including states, to manage their affairs efficiently and with confidence.
 This shouldn't be news to civil servants, politicians or business leaders.
-It was known and understood more than five thousand years ago when the first archives were organised and maintained in the ancient civilisations of Mesapotamia.
-In fact they placed such emphasis on it that the first librarians an archivists were afforded sacred functions, with the records kept in temples.
-Those associations remained into the middle ages where the French state archives, the Tresor de chartes, were kept in the Saint Chapelle in Paris.
+It was known and understood more than five thousand years ago when the first archives were organised and maintained in the ancient civilisations of Mesopotamia.
+In fact they placed such emphasis on it that the first librarians and archivists were afforded sacred functions, with the records kept in temples.
+Those associations remained into the Middle Ages where the French state archives, the Tresor de chartes, were kept in the Saint Chapelle in Paris.
 Now I am not suggesting that librarians, archivists, and records managers need to be given the keys to the temple (or am I?) but we need to be equipped properly, both financially, and in terms of both the legal and policy frameworks.

 The knowledge community of archives, libraries and records management has had its work cut out for centuries in dealing with analogue records, and we still have responsibilities for that material: preservation, storage, conservation, cataloguing, and provision of access.
 Papyrus, parchment and paper records have survived over time because they have been pro-actively looked after, and we continue to care for them, using our professional skill.
 The digital records of the present and the future add another layer of complexity and cost to our industry.
 As the volume of records generated grows, so the approaches to selection, appraisal, sampling, cataloguing, storage and preservation become more complex.
 We cannot rely on just retrieving knowledge from filing systems, cupboards and attics long after the records have ceased to be useful.
 We have to work with records creators – whether organisations or individuals – when they are creating the records, so that we can ensure we are working with the technology at the right time.
 The rapid evolution of technological approaches makes our job much harder.
 But let me be clear: for libraries and archives, it is not the technology per se which is the major challenge.
 We know we can avoid what tech pioneer Vint Cerf calls ‘the digital dark age’ if it is purely an issue of technology.
 The real issue, for me, is a joint one of financial resources to allow us to keep up with the tech industry, and the legal and public policy landscape that must ensure that the tech industry works for society and not against it.